chaos-mesh/rfcs/text/2021-10-08-monitoring-metrics-about-chaos-mesh.md

 - count of Chaos Experiments, Schedule, and Workflow
 - count of the emitted event by chaos-controller-manager
 - common metrics of grpc-client
-- metrics for kubernetes webhook
+- metrics for kubernetes webhook (already provided by `controller-runtime`)

 chaos-daemon: